Updated on July 14th, 2022

 7. Prioritize Mental Health

 When it comes to advice for a college freshman, prioritizing mental health is a big one.
-While it’s normal to feel the occasional bout of sadness or homesickness and a bit of anxiety before an exam, if negative emotions begin to overwhelm them, that’s something they need to address.
+While it’s normal for incoming students to feel the occasional bout of sadness or homesickness and a bit of anxiety before an exam, if negative emotions begin to overwhelm them, that’s something they need to address.

 Make sure your student learns about mental health resources that are available at their school.
 Additionally, encourage them to research the warning signs of trouble.
 That way, they can keep an eye on themselves, as well as their friends, and take action if the need arises.